khodges42/khod.net/src/content/blog/general/the-lambda.md

 We landed after a long day of airports and bad coffee, found some of the best Chinese food I’ve had outside the West Coast, and then walked across Brooklyn to visit a synthesizer shop that turned out to be closed.

-Back at the conference, DJ Spock was waiting for us while we got set up.
-His text messages were intensely German: polite, efficient, completely immune to jokes.
-Or maybe he understood them perfectly and simply processed them in a German way.
+Back at the conference, DJ Spock (of Chaos Computer Club fame) was waiting for us while we got set up.
+His text messages were intensely German: polite, efficient, a subtle humor most Americans would miss.
+His patience that day is something I'll always remember.
+Later he would offer to teach me how to use his CDJ-3000s, an offer I regret refusing to this very day.

 Somewhere during that trip, we walked past a tattoo shop.